 As we mentioned briefly earlier, we wish this bag came in a slightly larger size than 105L.
 It does have a decent volume range from 38-105L, but with only 4 sizes in total it doesn’t really give as much option as many of its competitors do.

 As for which volume is right for you?

 It’s subjective, as we always say.
 It depends on what you’re going to be using the bag for.
 If you need something to get you through an equipment-heavy, long, hiking adventure, then the 105L model might be best; but for general use we always recommend going for the more medium 50-75L models, as they give you that much more versatility.

 The Long Hauler excels in this category too.
 The fairly thin material, paired with effective compression straps that run along the sides of the bag, does a good job of holding its shape when you pack it to the brink of exploding.
-The double layered bottom also protects your back from anything digging into it should you be carrying it like a backpack, so that’s also not much of an issue.
+The double layered bottom also protects your back from anything digging into it should you be carrying it like a backpack.

 The D-shaped main compartment and interior designs are really stuffable, so you’ll definitely be able to get everything you need for your trip into the bag without any issues.
 The zippered exterior pocket is also useful for separating dirty equipment or for keeping smaller items that you might need quick access too.

 We’ve said most of what we need to say about the durability.
 It’s not great, it’s not terrible.
-They made trade-offs to get to a lower price point and a lighter weight, and we think that’s pretty fair.
+They made trade-offs to get to a lower price point and a lighter weight, which we think is pretty fair.
 It’s up to you to decide how important durability is going to be in the bag that you end up buying.